nathaneltitane/dextop/README.md

   - ~/.bash_logout       → ~/.local/bin/bash-logout
   - ~/.bash_profile      → ~/.local/bin/bash-profile

-**All of the above files can be changed or customized to your linking and serve as a good base to start if you have no configurations or preferences already set.**
+**All of the above files can be changed or customized and serve as a good base to start if there are no configurations or preferences already set.**

+### Environment:

+Dextop is very quick and efficient:

+Choose between a complete XFCE4 setup to get your work done, or keep the base install for command line interface and programming workflows.

+**Compositing is and should remain disabled with XFCE4 to optimize resource usage and prevent display tearing and other glitches.**

+Turning compositing off allows for the best possible performance and experience in accordance to current Android system and security limitations:
+This is required due to the Android user space runtime policy and limited hardware access: there is no graphics hardware acceleration available - the container graphics are emulated and run using LLVM.

 ### What it does: